Benefits of Eating Fruit for Breakfast

 In conclusion, we know that you often don’t have time in the morning to sit down for a complete breakfast.
 However, most of these recommendations don’t even require you to turn on the stove.
 You just have to peel your fruit, chop it into pieces and use your blender to make a fresh fruit juice.

 If you put a little bit of effort into it, you will definitely be happy with the results.
 Eating fruit for breakfast will improve your digestion, make you feel fuller and put you in a better mood.
-Plus, if you include a bit of protein with your fruit, such as an egg or a few slices of chopped ham, you will be able to achieve a balanced meal that will help you get to lunchtime without snacking.
+Also, if you include a bit of protein with your fruit, such as an egg or a few slices of chopped ham, you will be able to achieve a balanced meal that will help you get to lunchtime without snacking.
 Try it!